lara-martin/interactive-fiction-class/homeworks/project/progress-report1.md

 Write a report that includes the following sections:
 1. __Project Description__: What novel interactive experience do you propose to design?
 (This will collapse the __Project Description__ and __Related Work__ sections from your proposal into one section.)
   - Do similar games/experiences exist to the one you propose to create?
-Give pointers to them and explain how you think they relate to your project idea.
+Give citations to them and explain how you think they relate to your project idea.
 What were your inspirations?
   - Include a repo link to your code (as it is so far) in this section.
 2. __Front End__: What will the user interact with?
   - Give an example mockup of what the user experience will look like.
 (Also consider: will there be any graphics or AI-generated images?)